ElizMof/Habit-Tracker/README.md

 The Habit Tracker Application will launch, and you can interact with it through the command-line interface (CLI).

 To exit the Habit tracker App, choose option 0 on the menu
+5. To run the test file python -m test.py